Prey (2017 video game): Story and narrative

-Austin Grossman, also of Arkane, helped establish the early plot details with Morgan's awakening at the start.
-Bare had reached out to Chris Avellone circa 2013 to gain his help with the story, though at the time, Avellone was committed to other projects but wanted to work with the studio.
-Once Avellone was able to, he contacted Arkane to offer his help on the narrative.
-Besides other parts of the narrative, Avellone contributed to designing several NPCs and the various missions that would involve these characters.
-Avellone felt these characters and their missions created dilemmas for the player to determine how to proceed, helping the player to define their version of Morgan as well as expanding on the game universe.
-Avellone worked with Arkane on the story from June to about November 2016.
+Austin Grossman, also of Arkane, helped establish early plot details.
+Bare reached out to Chris Avellone in around 2013 for help with the story, and Avellone worked with Arkane on the story from June to about November 2016.
+Avellone also contributed to designing several NPCs and the various missions that involved them.
+He felt these characters and their missions created dilemmas for the player, helping the player define their version of Morgan as well as expanding on the game universe.
 Among other works, Prey was influenced by the films Moon, Starship Troopers, and The Matrix.
-As part of the promotion, Bethesda partnered with the Alamo Drafthouse to show these three films during April 2017.
-Avellone also cited Aliens as part of his inspiration, describing it as an action-suspense film which has moments of comedy, even amid heavy action sequences, and something he reused in writing for Prey.
+As part of promotional efforts, Bethesda partnered with the Alamo Drafthouse to show these three films in April 2017.
+Avellone also cited Aliens as part of his inspiration, describing it as an action-suspense film that has moments of comedy, even amid heavy action sequences, something he reused in Prey.
+Sunshine, Total Recall, and Lovecraftian fiction also influenced the game.